rbarbrow/AzureADGraphvizOrgChart/README.md

 I recommend you install the "grapviz preview" extention for vscode "efanzh.graphviz-preview"

 be sure to add the path for dot.exe to your enviormental variables in windows.
+The defualt path is "C:\Program Files\Graphviz\bin\"